What’s Maison Talbooth like?

 Elegant yet relaxed, Maison Talbooth invites you to make yourself at home.
 Whether you’re relaxing with a G&T in the lounge, enjoying a treatment at the in-house spa or taking a dip at the cosy Pool House, you’ll feel a million miles away from the stresses and strains of modern life.
 The hotel is a founding member of the Pride of Britain Hotels consortium, meaning quality is guaranteed.

-AND WHEN I’M DOG TIRED?
-Head to one of the 12 individually-designed bedrooms, all named after poets.
+There are 12 individually-designed bedrooms at the hotel, all named after poets.
 We stayed in Masefield – a spacious room decorated in cool, contemporary monochrome tones with quirky block wallpaper.

 Cosy throws adorned the furniture (they got a big “paws up” from Ernie!) and as well as the super-king bed, which had top quality linen and a feature headboard, we could snuggle up on the sofa or take in views of the terrace from a table and chairs by the French doors.